Publications

-(Submitted) Ancient dental calculus reveals novel oral microbiome diversity in Great Britain
+Ancient dental calculus reveals oral microbiome shifts associated with lifestyle and disease in Great Britain

 A.S.
 Gancz, A.G.
 Farrer, M.P.
 Nixon, S. Wright, L. Arriola, C. Adler, E.R.
 Davenport, N. Gully, A. Cooper, K. Britton, K. Dobney, J.D.
 SIlverman, L.S.
 Weyrich